i27devopsb3/i27-iac/tasks.md

 ## Prod Approval:
-* Modify the pipeline to take tags with format `v.x.x.x` to production .
+* Modify the pipeline to take tags with format `v.x.x.x` only to production.
 * If the branch is a tag , then there is no way we can skip the scans.

+## NodeApp
+* Create a Dockerfile for node application, build and push to registry
+* Test with a contianer
+* Create a similar Jenkinsfile like microservices for deployment on node application.

+## Next steps:
+* Create some data into products database.
+    * for this lets use postname
+    * use postman to do some operations
+* Create a K8s Cluster.
+* Convert the API's and Frontend into k8s manifests.
+* Modify the Jenkinsfiles to deploy to K8S Cluster instead of containers.
+* Convert our Jenkins pipeline into Shared Libraries.
+* Move the registry from hub to jfrog and make them private.
+* make the deployments using helma and modify the SharedLibrari accordingly.